catseye/Eqthy/README.md

 `add(5, 0)` is "evaluated" it should "reduce" to `5`.
-There is no connotation from this that "evaluating" 5 should "reduce" to anything however, but it would still be possible to appeal to the equality of `add(5, 0)` and `5` in a proof written in this language.
+There is no connotation from this that "evaluating" 5 should "reduce" to anything however, but it would still be possible to appeal to the equality `add(5, 0) = 5` in both directions in a proof written in this language.

-The practical upshot being that you could write small functional programs, and also proofs of some of their properties, in this one language, which is only a modest superset of Eqthy.
+The practical upshot being that you could write small functional programs and _also_ proofs of some of their properties, in this one language, which is only a modest superset of Eqthy.

 [Metamath]: https://us.metamath.org/